 Nothing excites me more than finding the right color, loading the brush, and applying paint to the canvas or panel.
 Painting leaves a record of my experience.
 It is my most poignant and genuine means of expression."

-Jeanine Sobell Pastore grew up in upstate NY, received her BA from Bowdoin College in Maine, and worked in Boston as a designer and art director of corporate audiovisual presentations for 20 years, while raising three children with her husband.
+Jeanine Sobell Pastore grew up in upstate NY, received her BA at Bowdoin College in Maine, and worked in Boston as a designer and art director of corporate audiovisual presentations for over 20 years.

-Jeanine is represented by Sloane Merrill Gallery in Boston.
-Her work is also available through Gallery Blink in Lexington, MA and Nest in Dedham, MA.
+Jeanine is represented by Sloane Merrill Gallery in Boston, MA www.sloanemerrillgallery.com